saucelabs/sauce_whisk/README.md

 These can be used without authentication.

-#### Available Platforms
+#### Fetch All Available Platforms

-You can obtain an Array of all available platforms using `SauceWhisk::Sauce.platforms`:
+You can obtain an Array of all available webdriver platforms using `SauceWhisk::Sauce.platforms`:

 ```ruby
 platforms = SauceWhisk::Sauce.platforms        # Fetch all platforms or return cached values